 |The blogger and the Earp brothers|

-Whether you’re a fan or not, you will have heard of the Wild West – that time in American history that looms large in the psyche of the classic movie fan.
-It was an exciting time, characterising the forward wave of American westward expansion that began with English colonial settlements in the early 17th century and ended with the admission of the last mainland territories as states in the early 20th century.
+Tombstone in Arizona is a real slice of Americana.
+We have all heard of the Wild West.
+That time in American history that looms large in the psyche of the classic movie fan.
+It was an exciting time, heralding the forward wave of American westward expansion.
+It began with English colonial settlements in the early 17th century and ended with the admission of the last mainland territories as states in the early 20th century.

 |Know your limits Curly Bill!|

 Central to this story are the Earp brothers and in particular the extraordinary character of Wyatt Earp.
-It is maybe no coincidence that Earp was tee total, and one of the only gunfighters who never got shot in a showdown.
-Although he did shoot a hole in his own coat accidentally once.
+It is maybe no coincidence that Earp was tee total, but he was one of the only gunfighters who never got shot in a showdown.
+Although he did shoot a hole in his own coat accidentally, once.

 In 1881 three cowboys tried to rob a Kinnear and Company stagecoach carrying silver bullion and in the process shot and killed its popular driver and a passenger.
 This set off a chain of events and a feud which ultimately led to the gunfight at the OK corral.

-Virgil was later ambushed and maimed, and Morgan Earp was shot and killed by the cowboys through the glass door of a saloon.
-Wyatt Earp however survived into his sixties and lived to have many more adventures.
-He was at different times in his life a constable, city policeman, county sheriff, buffalo hunter, bouncer, saloon-keeper gambler, pimp, miner and boxing referee.
-He later moved to Los Angeles and became an unpaid film consultant for several silent cowboy movies in the early 1920’s.
+Earp later moved to Los Angeles and became an unpaid film consultant for several silent cowboy movies in the early 1920’s.
 It is said he made friends with a young actor named Marion Morrison who later became one John Wayne.
-It is also said that Mr Wayne based many of his roles on Wyatt and the characters he told him about from those old Wild West Days…Watch this bad video of a bit of the fight..
+It is also said that Mr Wayne based many of his roles on Wyatt and the characters he told him about from those old Wild West Days.